dayan9265/climate-change-awereness-pandemic/README.md

 ![wikipedia_climate_change_nbr_view](assets/img/new_img/cummulative_views_climate_change.png){: .center}

-As we can see, maybe surprisingly, there is a deep fall in interest for climate change related topics during the time of the covid pandemic.
+As we can see, maybe surprisingly, there is a steep fall in interest for climate change related topics during the time of the covid pandemic.

 ## How did the severity of lockdown in a country have an impact on the disinterest toward ecological topics?
 (Does a more severe lockdown increase the observed trends?)

-Policies notably differed between countries, however, we don’t have a metric (yet!) to assess this.
-Our idea is thus to leverage on the Mobility dataset, assuming that restriction to workplaces and recreational area and increased access to home would be indicative of a more restrictive lockdown, we can compute an impact metric for each country.
+Policies notably differed between countries, however, no metric exists to assess this.
-For example how can we distinguish quantitatively between a country like Italy where increase in residential area was strong and access to all other areas heavily restricted (by up to ~-90%), and a country like Sweden (a country with notoriously nonrestrictive measures), Where in fact there was a slight decrease in Workplace occupation and a nearly constant residential occupation.
+For example how can we distinguish quantitatively between a country like Italy where increase in residential area was strong and access to all other areas heavily restricted (by up to ~-90%), and a country like Sweden (a country with notoriously nonrestrictive measures) where there was even a slight decrease in Workplace occupation and a nearly constant residential occupation?

 ![mobility_change_italy](assets/img/new_img/mobility_change_italy.png) | ![mobility_change_sweden](assets/img/new_img/mobility_change_sweden.png)

+Our idea is thus to leverage on the **Mobility dataset** made available by [Google](https://www.google.com/covid19/mobility/) (shown above)to compute an 'impact' metric for each country.
 In order to have a quantitative metric, we came up with a ‘lockdown impact factor’, which combines the different types of mobility restriction.

-This metric is computed based on the rationale shown in the table below, where percent change in the mentioned access area was subtracted if it was increased in less restrictive lockdowns.
+n this context, we assume that restriction to workplaces and recreational area and increased access to home would be indicative of a more restrictive lockdown.
 ![smoothed_lockdown_factor_europe](assets/img/new_img/smoothed_lockdown_impact.png){: .center}

-This metric is computed based on the rationale shown in the table below, where percent change in the mentioned access area was subtracted if it was increased in less restrictive lockdowns.
+The metric is computed based on the rationale shown in the table below, where percent change in the mentioned access area was subtracted if it was increased in less restrictive lockdowns.

 | Access area          | Restrictiveness |
 |----------------------|----------------|